CaptainCoding7/TradEval/TradEval_installation_guide.md

-## 2. Installation and running of the Windows X Server
+## 2. MAC OS / WINDOWS: Installation and running of the Windows X Server

 ### Windows